Report card: Bob Condotta grades the Seahawks’ Week 4 win vs. the Dolphins

 Linebacker

 What a huge day for K.J.
-Wright.
+Wright, who had eight tackles, three pass defenses and one forced fumble.

 Cody Barton got his first start of the season with Wright again playing a lot of strongside linebacker as a result, and he could hardly have been better.

 Wright had two early pass defenses but undoubtedly wished he’d been able to hang on to at least one of them.
-Wright’s pass defense was impressive all day as he later perfectly read a screen and had a big hit to force an incompletion in the fourth quarter.
+Wright’s pass defense was impressive all day as he later perfectly read a screen and had a big hit to force a fumble.

-Barton, meanwhile, had the tip that turned into Neal’s early interception.
+Barton, meanwhile, had the tip that turned into Ryan Neal’s early interception.

 Grade: B+